codaline-io/docu-sign-jongo/README.md

 An example usage of the `lib.php` can be found in the `example.lib.php`.

+## Prequestion

+1. Create and Login to you DocuSign admin Account.
+2. Open AdminPanel
+3. Create an API under "Integrations" **Store the RSA private and public key in a secret and safe place!**
+4. The APIs `Integration key` is the `DS_CLIENT_ID`
+5. Grab your DS_IMPERSONATED_USER_GUID from "Users" and edit a user.
+The GUID is shown as `User name`
+6. To add `Redirect URIs` | `Return URLs` open the API and check the `Additional settings` area ;)

 ## Installation

 Requirements: PHP v5.4 or later + composer